 One of the benefits of this arrangement is that the professional management team can help to remove any emotional ties that may exist between the co-owners, making it easier to manage the property if relationships break down in the future.

 When buying a property, say in France, you may be subject to certain tax obligations, such as the wealth tax (IFI) in France if the net value of your real estate assets in the country exceeds 1.3 million euros.
-Fractional ownership obviously mitigates this and you pay no wealth tax unless you own parts above 1.3M€.
+Fractional ownership mitigates this and you pay no wealth tax unless you own parts above 1.3M€.
 So, you could own a 5M€ villa and still pay no tax.

 While you are staying in the property, you are free to invite friends or family members to join you or to allow them to stay on their own.
 In this way, you can fully enjoy the property as if it were your own, even though you only own a fraction of it.